 - Pain and suffering

 Even though your failure to wear a seat belt cannot be used as evidence against you in court if your case goes to trial, the negligent driver’s insurance company could cite your non-compliance with the law as a reason to offer you an unfairly low settlement, especially if you don’t have an attorney.
-Adjusters, who earn their livings by disputing and devaluing damage claims, might think you don’t understand the law regarding seat belt violations.
+Adjusters, who dispute and devalue damage claims, might think you don’t understand the law regarding seat belt violations.
 They could deny your claim or offer you unfair compensation, believing you’re not apt to sue them without legal representation.

 If you do have a lawyer, however, the company is likely to cooperate with you because its representatives know your attorney will work to get you a fair settlement by: